Message from the Director

 If you are a prospective UC Davis graduate student, before applying for the CBP fellowship, you must first apply and be accepted to one of our five participating graduate groups.

-Our next Chemical Biology Innovation Group meeting will be held on Wednesday, January 18 from 12:00pm to 1:30pm in the Alumni Center.
-Click here for all upcoming CBIG meetings and other events.
+Our next Chemical Biology Innovation Group meeting will be held on Wednesday, March 1 from 12:00pm to 1:30pm in the Alumni Center.

 "The Chemical Biology Program is committed to fostering a multicultural academic environment that supports the success of all members of our community, with the belief that this diversity strengthens and enriches our research, scholarship and teaching."